 Why Treatment Is So Vital

-The palate, the roof of the mouth, plays an important role in the feeding process.
-Whether there is a partial or complete cleft in the palate, a child may find it extremely difficult to feed.
-This problem becomes especially apparent during breastfeeding or bottle feeding, when the child cannot produce enough suction to take in the breastmilk or baby formula.
-A Houston oral surgeon may be able to repair this problem within the first year or two of a baby’s life, depending on the child’s health and unique facial structures.
+The palate, the roof of the mouth, plays an important role in the feeding process for infants whether you choose to bottle or breastfeed.
+There may be either a partial or complete cleft in the palate, and the infant may find it extremely difficult to feed because the child cannot produce enough suction to take in the breastmilk or baby formula.
+A Houston oral surgeon may be able to repair this problem within the first year or two of a baby’s life, depending on the child’s health, facial structure development, and individual needs.

 Speech and Language Problems

 Cleft lip and palate can cause a decrease in muscle function, which in turn can make it difficult for children to learn to speak properly.
 The malformation of the lip and palate may extend to the development of teeth and function of the jaw, leading kids to struggle to clearly form certain sounds, or there may be delays in learning to speak at all.
 A speech therapist may be able to help with such issues to a degree, but a consultation with an oral surgeon in Houston, who may be able to repair the cleft lip and palate, is also recommended.
 Someone with a cleft lip or palate may also have an overly nasal voice.
 This occurs because the palate does not properly separate the mouth from the nose, allowing air to escape through the nose during speech.
 Work with speech therapists and additional dental or medical interventions may be necessary to improve your child’s ability to communicate.

 Ear infections are quite common in children with cleft lip and/or cleft palate.
 The ear tissue may become infected or inflamed due to improperly angled Eustachian tubes, which connect the sinuses and nasal area to the ears.
 The improper angle of the eustachian tubes allows food and other substances to seep into the ear, leading to repeated ear infections.
 The infections, in turn, may lead to a degree of hearing loss.